mmerce/notebooks/dtn/readme.md

 ## Automation

-### Training and prediction workflow
+### Training and prediction workflow examples

-This is an iPython Notebook in Google Colab.
-It describes the entire workflow to upload data to BigML and train a model that can instantly be used to do predictions for diabetes.
+These are iPython Notebooks in Google Colab.
+They describe the entire workflow to upload data to BigML and train a model that can instantly be used to do predictions for diabetes.